pyinat/naturtag/docs/app.md

 This can be used to search for any taxonomic rank (genus, family, etc.), not just species.
 Elsewhere in the docs these will be referred to as **taxa** (singular: **taxon**).

+Once you've found the taxon you want, press the **Select** button to select it as a metadata source.

 ### Basic Search
 You can start by searching by name, with autocompletion: